starship/starship/docs/config/README.md

 :::

-::: warning Command output is printed unescaped to the prompt
+::: warning If `unsafe_no_escape` is enabled or prior to starship v1.20 command output is printed unescaped to the prompt.

 Whatever output the command generates is printed unmodified in the prompt.
-This means if the output contains special sequences that are interpreted by your shell they will be expanded when displayed.
+This means if the output contains shell-specific interpretable sequences, they could be interpreted on display.
+Depending on the shell, this can mean that e.g. strings enclosed by backticks are executed by the shell.
-These special sequences are shell specific, e.g. you can write a command module that writes bash sequences, e.g. `\h`, but this module will not work in a fish or zsh shell.
+Such sequences are usually shell specific, e.g. you can write a command module that writes bash sequences, e.g. `\h`, but this module will not work in a fish or zsh shell.

 Format strings can also contain shell specific prompt sequences, e.g.